 Roc de Cambes - 85% Merlot + 15% Cabernet Franc.
 Big, fully packed nose of black fruit, very intense, complex with creamy berries on the palate, splendid acidity and length, fine complexity, velvety texture and persistent finish.
 Fabulous effort!
 93-94p.

 Auguste - same owner as Gaby in Canon-Fronsac.
-Nose of red berries and roses, aromatic and seductive, same fragrances on the palate, tasty berries, delicate, soft aftertaste.
+The nose of red berries and roses, aromatic and seductive, same fragrances on the palate, tasty berries, delicate, soft aftertaste.
 Attractive.
 88p.

 Dalem - aromatic dark cherries on the nose, quite potent on the palate with strong structure, splendid acidity and balance, fine-grained tannin to support creamy fruit, long firm finish.
 93p.

 Fontenil - 10 ha, 100% Merlot.
 Potent wine with concentrated black cherries on the nose, strong backbone, minerality, lot of creamy fruit and fat tannin, splendid complexity and meaty aftertaste.
-Very successful effort for the vintage.
+A very successful effort for the vintage.
 93p.

 Villars - earthy flavours, spicy black cherries, spicy, potent and well-structured with persistent finish.
 Fine for the vintage.
 92p.